SIEM integration with Office 365 Threat Intelligence and Advanced Threat Protection

-You must be an Office 365 global administrator or have the security administrator role assigned in the Security & Compliance Center to set up SIEM integration with Office 365 Threat Intelligence and Advanced Threat Protection.
+You must be an Office 365 global administrator or have the security administrator role assigned for the Security & Compliance Center to set up SIEM integration with Office 365 Advanced Threat Protection.

 Audit logging must be turned on for your Office 365 environment.
 To get help with this, see Turn Office 365 audit log search on or off.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide:

 Our feedback system is built on GitHub Issues.
 Read more on our blog.